10 Palm Trees That Grow in South Carolina (with Pictures)

 Sago Palm Tree (Cycas revoluta).

-While not a palm but rather a cycad, Sago palm is considered to be one of the oldest plants on earth, unchanged for millions of years.
+Though not a true palm but rather a cycad, the Sago Palm, scientifically known as Cycas revoluta, is considered one of the oldest unchanged plants on Earth, dating back millions of years.

 9. Saw Palmetto Palm (Serenoa repens)